gdiaz384/py3stringReplace/README.md

 check cheque | check | cheque
 - Match pairs are case sensitive.
 - To debug the syntax for entering match pairs use the --debug option.
+  - py3stringReplace myscript.txt unlocalize.txt -d > pairs.txt
-- The syntax for replacementList.txt is as follows:
+- The syntax for replacementList.txt is unforgiving and as follows:
   - The first line is ignored.
   - The last line must be an empty line.
 The list may not end in a match pair.
   - Lines that start with # indicate a comment.
   - Empty lines are ignored.
   - Whitespace is ignored.
   - Non-empty lines with only whitespace are ignored.
-  - The order of match pairs in replacementTable.txt is not important.
+  - The order of match pairs in replacementList.txt is not important.

 ## Release Notes:
 - Replacements are performed out of order.
 To perform ordered replacements, use a second list.
 - The output file will be UTF-8 encoded.
 To change the encoding, use [Notepad++](//notepad-plus-plus.org/download).
+- If downloading a replacementList.txt from github directly instead of using a release.zip, remember to change the line ending back to Windows before attempting to use it by using [Notepad++](//notepad-plus-plus.org/download).

 ## Dependencies
 - [Python 3.4+](//www.python.org/downloads)